-All Green Chetnole Compost Caddy – The part-glazed All Green Chetnole Compost Caddy is made by hand in England, from English terracotta clay.
-All Green’s range of food waste caddies are sturdy and well-made,
+- All Green Chetnole Compost Caddy - The part-glazed All Green Chetnole Compost Caddy is made by hand in England from English terracotta clay.
+All Green's range of food waste caddies is sturdy and well-made.

-Kilner Stainless Steel 2 Litre Kitchen Composter is made from durable materials.
-The Composter has an easy-grip handle and includes 2 carbon filters.
+- Kilner Stainless Steel 2-Litre Kitchen Composter is made from durable materials.
+The Composter has an easy-grip handle and includes two carbon filters.

-A Net-Zero Compost Bin is the ultimate must-have for all eco-friendly gardeners and composters alike.
-This chic stainless steel compost bucket with lid gives your compost pile & garbage extra mileage without subjecting you to smells during the process.
+- A Net-Zero Compost Bin is the ultimate must-have for all eco-friendly gardeners and composters.
+This chic stainless steel compost bucket with a lid gives your compost pile & garbage extra mileage without subjecting you to smells.

-The Bokashi One Bench Bin is a handy collector of kitchen scraps, small enough to sit on the kitchen bench.
-Stop your kitchen waste becoming landfill!
+- The Bokashi One Bench Bin is a handy collector of kitchen scraps, small enough to sit on the kitchen bench.
+Stop your kitchen waste from becoming a landfill!

-D’Lifeful Farmhouse Compost Bin for kitchen countertop is made of high quality carbon steel that won’t rust or lose composition, promising longevity and durability that resists scratching, cracking and chipping.
+- D'Lifeful Farmhouse Compost Bin for kitchen countertops is made of high-quality carbon steel that won’t rust or lose composition, promising longevity and durability that resists scratching, cracking, and chipping.

-Joseph Joseph Stack 4 – Editions (Sky) has easy -access flip-top lid, stainless steel carry handle, and a liner-retaining hole inside keeps liner tidy
+- Joseph Joseph Stack 4 - Editions (Sky) has an easy-to-access flip-top lid, stainless steel carry handle, and a liner-retaining hole that keeps the liner tidy.

 Buying an indoor or outdoor compost bin.

 While building your own is the best option if you’ve got outdoor space, if you’ve got any space, however small in an out-of-the-way part of your home, on a small balcony, or in a small garden, buying a compact compost bin can be the best option to help you get started.

 Bins tend to come in 3 designs: compost bins, compost tumblers, and standing composting structures.